-Austin Bunn is a writer, screenwriter, and professor.
-A Michener-Copernicus Fellow, he is the author of The Brink, published by Harper Perennial and selected as a Lamdba Lit finalist and Electric Literature "Best Short Story Collection of 2015."
-He wrote the script for Kill Your Darlings, with the film's director John Krokidas, which debuted at the Sundance Film Festival and won the International Days Prize at the Venice Film Festival.
+Austin Bunn is a writer, screenwriter, and professor, but maybe you knew that already.
+He is the author of THE BRINK, published by Harper Perennial, and wrote the script for KILL YOUR DARLINGS (Sony Pictures Classics) with the film’s director John Krokidas, which debuted at the Sundance Film Festival and won the International Days Prize at the Venice Film Festival.

 His writing has appeared in The New York Times Magazine, The Atlantic, Zoetrope, The Village Voice, The Pushcart Prize, Best American Science and Nature Writing, Best American Fantasy, and elsewhere.
 He has written feature screenplays for Fox 2000, Lionsgate, Participant Media, Page1, and served as a mentor at the Screenwriters’ Colony (Nantucket) and Outfest Screenwriting Lab.
 His award-winning short documentaries, LAVENDER HILL and IN THE HOLLOW, have screened nationally and internationally at Frameline (SF), OutFest (LA), InsideOut (Toronto), Provincetown International Film Festival (MA), Sidewalk Film Festival (AL), Milwaukee Film Festival (WI), MEZIPATRA (Czechoslovakia), USN Expo (Italy), and elsewhere.